God makes Heroes in Caves and Valleys

 The Wilderness Between Promise and Fulfillment

 The Wilderness is a word we use at Valley of the Heroic to describe seasons of training and endurance.
-It’s the long stretch between promise and fulfillment, where you know God has spoken but you can’t see the evidence yet.
+It’s where you know God has spoken but you can’t see the evidence yet.

 David spent years in caves after being anointed king.
 He had the promise.
 Samuel had poured the oil on his head.
 But between the anointing and the throne was a wilderness full of running, hiding, waiting, and wondering if God had forgotten.